 The time and place for meetings will be determined three years in advance.
-It shall be the duty of the Future Site Selection Committee to select the site city, local arrangements chairperson, and the headquarters hotel for the meeting three years hence.
+It shall be the duty of the Future Site Selection Committee to propose to the Board of Directors the meeting site city, dates, local arrangements chairperson, and the headquarters hotel for the meeting three years hence.